HugoSandbox14/SleepSpindleAnalyse/README.md

 How to read and interpret graphics :

 The first graphic "Représentation des artefacts" represent what we considere as an artefact in the signal.
 All point over 50µV or under -50µV are considered as artefac of the record because in sigma band the signal amplitude usually stay in this interval.
-So this graphic is just a representation of what will be not interpreted as correct record.
+So this graphic is just a representation of what will be not interpreted as correct record, if sleep spindle are detected by the pipeline with too much artefact (more than 10 --> arbitrary value) points in, it will not be considered as a sleep spindle.

+The second graphic "Hypnogram" on the left bottom represent a classic hypnogram where we can see the repartition of the deepness of the sleep with the different stage